 Typically, these studies ignore the effect of other measures, the natural development of infection numbers, changes in test activity, or they compare countries with very different conditions.

 - A meta-study in the journal Lancet, commissioned by the WHO, claimed that masks “could” lead to a reduction in the risk of infection, but the studies considered mainly N95 respirators in a hospital setting, not cloth masks in a community setting, the strength of the evidence was reported as “low”, and experts found numerous flaws in the study.
 Professor Peter Jueni, epidemiologist at the University of Toronto, called the WHO study “essentially useless”.

 - A study in the journal PNAS claimed that masks had led to a decrease in infections in three global hotspots (including New York City), but the study did not take into account the natural decrease in infections and other simultaneous measures.
 The study was so flawed that over 40 scientists recommended that the study be withdrawn.

-- A US study claimed that mandatory masks had led to a decrease in infections in 15 states, but he study did not take into account that the infection rate was already declining in most states at that time, and a comparison with other states was not made.
+- A US study claimed that mandatory masks had led to a decrease in infections in 15 states, but the study did not take into account that the infection rate was already declining in most states at that time, and a comparison with other states was not made.
 After the study was published, infections began to increase in states with mask mandates (e.g. in California, Florida and Hawaii).

 - A Canadian study claimed that countries with mandatory masks had fewer deaths than countries without mandatory masks.
 But the study compared African, Latin American, Asian and Eastern European countries with very different infection rates and population structures.

-- A small review by the University of Oxford claimed that face masks are effective, but it was based on studies about SARS-1 in health care settings, not in community settings.
+- A small review by the University of Oxford claimed that face masks are effective, but it was based on studies about SARS-1 and in health care settings, not in community settings.